idnow/de.idnow.ios/README.md

 - Import SDK by using "@import IDnowSDK"

+Note: This is only available for Xcode 14.3 or above.

+When integrating VideoIdent SDK into your project, please ensure you add the -ObjC flag to your project's Other Linker Flags.
+This can be done by:
+1. Opening your project in Xcode
+2. Navigating to the project settings
+3. Selecting your application target
+4. Going to the ‘Build Settings’ tab
+5. Searching for Other Linker Flags
+6. Adding -ObjC to the list of flags

 ### Manually

 [![Watch the video](/screenshots/Screenshot_vid.png)](https://www.youtube.com/watch?v=eHawhnaCcas)

+### Static XCFramework

 - Add the following pod dependencies to your podfile:
 ```
 pod 'libPhoneNumber-iOS', :git => 'https://github.com/iziz/libPhoneNumber-iOS.git'
 ```
-- Download the current release from and copy the idnow-sdk folder to your project directory.
+- Download idnow_vi_static.xcframework-<version>.tar.gz and copy the idnow_vi_static.xcframework folder to your project directory
 - Or add the repo as a git submodule (git lfs required.
 For the initial checkout do git lfs pull)
-- Drag idnow-sdk folder into your Xcode project
+- Drag idnow_vi_static.xcframework into your Xcode project
 - Add to your "Link binary with libraries" section

 ```
 AudioToolbox.framework
 VideoToolbox.framework